oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/get-started-agentic-ai/discover-integration/discover-integration.md

 2. The testing interface opens with your flow ready
 3. In the chat input field, enter a clinical review query.
 See the sample queries below.

-**Example Query 1 - Basic Review:**
+**Example Query 1 - QUALITY ASSESSMENT SCORE: EXCELLENT**
 ```
 <copy>
-I need a quality review for patient P106 who completed a CT Chest for Community-Acquired Pneumonia.
-The patient is immunosuppressed.
-Please verify this imaging was appropriate per our guidelines.
+I need a quality review for patient P104 who completed a CT Chest for Suspected Pulmonary
+Embolism.
+The patient presented with chest pain, shortness of breath, and tachycardia, with a high Wells score and positive D-dimer.
+Please verify guideline compliance.
 </copy>
 ```

-**Example Query 2 - With Clinical Details:**
+**Example Query 2 - QUALITY ASSESSMENT SCORE: NON COMPLIANT**
 ```
 <copy>
-Run a quality audit for patient P105.
-Patient had an MRI Lumbar Spine for Chronic Low Back Pain three days ago.
-Please assess guideline compliance and determine if any escalation is needed.
+Please conduct a quality review for patient P103 who received an MRI Brain for a classic
+migraine presentation.
+The patient reports recurrent headaches with no neurological deficits or red flag features noted.
+Assess whether this imaging aligns with guidelines.
 </copy>
 ```